jhordymote/azure-network-protocols/README.md

 <img src="https://i.imgur.com/IDFiMPj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this post we can see, we filter our connection wireshark on DHCP
+In this post we can see, we filter our connection wireshark on DNS(Domain Name System), in the command DNS helps us to have IPaddress of hostname by typing or requesting witn NSLOOK UP command on windows powershell, and all the result will appear on powershell and also traffic on wireshark.
 </p>
 <br />